-Nanopharmaceuticals: Expectations and Realities of Multifunctional Drug Delivery Systems, Volume One, examines the fabrication, optimization, scale-up, biological aspects, regulatory and clinical success of nanoparticles.
-Reduced toxicity, industrial scale up, and in vivo success stories are featured in the book.
-Written by a diverse range of international researchers, the chapters examine specific aspects of characterization and manufacturing for pharmaceutical applications as well as regulatory and policy aspects.
+Nanopharmaceuticals: Expectations and Realities of Multifunctional Drug Delivery Systems, Volume One, examines the fabrication, optimization, biological aspects, regulatory and clinical success of nanoparticles.
+Reduced toxicity, industrial trends, and in vivo success stories of nanocarriers are featured in this volume.
+Written by a diverse range of international researchers from industry and academia, the chapters examine specific aspects of characterization and manufacturing for pharmaceutical applications as well as regulatory and policy aspects.
 The Multifunctional Drug Delivery Systems books provide a platform to discuss opportunities and challenges in development of micro-nanomedicine and other drug delivery systems, review industrial manufacturing challenges, discuss current and future market trends, facilitate the insight sharing within various expertise area, and establish collaborations between academic scientists, industrial and clinical researchers;

 This book connects formulation scientists, regulatory experts, engineers, clinical experts and regulatory stake holders.
 The wide scope of the book ensures it is a valuable reference resource for researchers in both academia and the pharmaceutical industry who want to learn more about the status of drug delivery systems.